felipesergios/felipesergios/README.md

 Graduating in in _Information Technology_ from [Federal University of Rio Grande do Norte](https://ufrn.br/) 🏛.

-Information technology student
-interest in web development using new technologies like reactJs, node and php , using tools like docker and heroku. cloud computing enthusiast, multi cloud, BI tools
-May the shell god help them :)
+I'm passionate about technology 💘 I like to program 👽 in JS, PHP and Shell using also tools like docker and heroku :)

+I'm a cloud computing, virtualization and BI enthusiast

 ### Connect with me...